gauravanand809/Day-Track/README.md

 *   **Sidebar:** Use the sidebar on the left to navigate between different views: Generator, History, Dashboard, Calendar/Plan, and Settings.
 The sidebar can be collapsed/expanded using the toggle button at the bottom.
 *   **Generator:**
     *   Select a predefined topic from the dropdown or choose "Other (Specify below)" to enter a custom topic.
-    *   Click "Generate" to get an AI-generated to-do list.
+    *   Click "Generate" to get an AI-generated to-do list using your configured AI provider.
     *   Use "Pick for Me" to have a random, non-completed topic selected.
-    *   Download the generated list as a text file.
+    *   Download the generated list as an Obsidian-compatible **Markdown (.md) file**.
 *   **History:**
     *   View all previously generated to-do lists.
     *   Search history by topic.
     *   Click on an item to view its details, add/edit notes, and interact with its checkboxes (progress is saved).
-    *   Clear all history if needed.
+    *   **Delete individual history entries** or clear all history.
 *   **Dashboard:**
+    *   View "Overall Task Completion" percentage across all lists.
-    *   View a chart showing the number of to-do lists generated for each topic.
+    *   See a chart for "Number of To-Do Lists Generated per Topic".
+    *   Analyze "Task Completion Rate per Topic" with another chart.
 *   **Calendar/Plan:**
     *   View a monthly calendar.
 Navigate with "Prev," "Next," and "Today" buttons.
     *   Click on a day to add a manual event.
 Click an existing event to edit or delete it.
     *   Use the "AI Study Plan Generator" section: enter a main topic, start date, and end date, then click "Generate AI Plan."
 The AI will create a structured plan and add it to your calendar.
 *   **Settings:**
-    *   Enter your Google Gemini API Key.
-    *   Select your preferred AI model from the dropdown or specify a custom one if "Other" is selected.
+    *   **Choose AI Provider:** Select between "Google Gemini" and "OpenAI-compatible API".
+    *   **Gemini Configuration:** If Gemini is selected, enter your API Key and choose/specify your Gemini model.
+    *   **OpenAI-compatible Configuration:** If OpenAI is selected, enter the API Base URL (e.g., `http://localhost:1234/v1` for a local LLM, or an OpenRouter URL), your API Key (if required by the service), and the specific model name.
     *   Click "Save Settings."
 These settings will be used for all AI interactions.
 *   **Dark Mode:** Toggle between light and dark themes using the 🌓/☀️ button in the sidebar header.